api3dao/old-api3-docs/docs/next/tutorials/airnode-starter.md

 * [API3 whitepaper](https://github.com/api3dao/api3-whitepaper) will give you a broad overview of the project
 * [Medium posts](https://github.com/api3dao/api3-docs/blob/master/medium.md) are a more digestible version of the whitepaper
-* [API3 docs](https://github.com/api3dao/api3-docs) will provide you with the theory of how Airnode and its protocol works
-* [`airnode-admin`](https://github.com/api3dao/airnode-admin) lets you interact with the Airnode contract \(to create a request, endorse a client, etc.\) using a CLI tool
+* [airnode-admin](https://github.com/api3dao/airnode-admin) lets you interact with the Airnode contract \(to create a request, endorse a client, etc.\) using a CLI tool
-* [Airnode client examples](https://github.com/api3dao/airnode-client-examples) demonstrate different request patterns that the Airnode protocol supports \(for example, we used a full request in this starter project\)
+* [Airnode client examples](https://github.com/api3dao/airnode-client-examples) demonstrate different request patterns that the Airnode protocol supports (for example, we used a full request in this starter project).